binayakkunwar/binayakkunwar/README.md

 ### Hi there 👋

-I am Binayak, a graduate student at the department of agricultural economics at Purdue University.
+I am Binayak, graduate student at the department of agricultural economics at Purdue University.

 <!--
 **binayakkunwar/binayakkunwar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.